 The structural integrity and secure mounting of your weather station are critical for its stability and the accuracy of its readings, especially in adverse weather conditions.
 Strong winds and storms can jostle loose components, affecting everything from wind direction readings to data transmission.
 Routinely inspect all mounting brackets, poles, and hardware for any signs of damage, corrosion, or loosening.
 Tighten any screws or bolts that appear slack, ensuring the station remains firmly anchored and vertical.

-Furthermore, examine all cables and wires for signs of wear, fraying, or damage from UV exposure or wildlife.
+Examine all cables and wires for signs of wear, fraying, or damage from UV exposure or wildlife.
 Ensure that all connections are secure and free from moisture intrusion.
 The radiation shield, which protects temperature and humidity sensors from direct sunlight, needs to be kept clean of dust and debris to allow for proper airflow.
 For the rain gauge, regularly clear the funnel of any leaves, seeds, insects, or other obstructions that could block water flow.
 Also, check the tipping mechanism inside the gauge to ensure it moves freely and that the gauge itself is level for accurate precipitation measurements.
 Finally, for wind vanes and anemometers, ensure they are clean and can spin freely without obstruction from dirt or insect webbing, which can skew wind speed and direction readings.

 Seasonal Maintenance Schedule for Optimal Performance